-Capitol riot suspect pictured at Pelosi’s desk screams ‘it’s not fair’ in courtroom tantrum
+Capitol riot suspect pictured at Pelosi’s desk screams ‘It’s not fair’ in courtroom tantrum

 Chansley, like others facing criminal charges stemming from the riot, publicly requested but did not receive a pardon from former president Donald Trump.

-Barnett has remained behind bars pending his trial since Chief U.S. District Judge Beryl A. Howell ruled Barnett’s detention was warranted given the prosecution’s arguments that Barnett is a flight risk.
+Barnett has remained behind bars pending his trial since Chief U.S. District Judge Beryl A. Howell ruled Barnett’s detention was warranted given the prosecution’s arguments that he is a flight risk.
 Barnett told federal agents on Jan.
-8 that after the insurrection he drove back to Arkansas, turned his phone’s location services off, used only cash and kept his face covered, according to court records.
+8 that after the insurrection he drove back to Arkansas, turned off his phone’s location services, used only cash and kept his face covered, according to court records.

 “He also commented that the agents may not find much at his house because he is a smart man,” prosecutors wrote in a memo in favor of pretrial detention.
 Barnett told the agents he had recently removed his guns from his house before it was searched.

-In photos of Barnett sitting in an office chair in Pelosi’s office, a stun gun appeared to be clipped to his waist.
+In photos of Barnett sitting in a chair in Pelosi’s office, a stun gun appeared to be clipped to his waist.
 Records identified by prosecutors indicate Barnett bought a 950,000-volt stun gun walking stick at a Bass Pro Shop in Arkansas five days before he traveled to Washington.

 Surveillance video, photos and media interviews captured Barnett in Pelosi’s office for six minutes and his unabashed boasts later that he broke in and took mail from the office, according to authorities.
 In an interview, he showed off an envelope with Pelosi’s signature.